Employee Records and Employment References

 Worker’s Compensation and Work-Related Injuries

-The college values safety and supporting a safe work environment.
-If you are injured while on the job, you are covered under the College Worker’s Compensation Insurance for medical and hospital expenses and payment of time lost from work for an extended disability, as provided under the Nebraska Worker’s Compensation Law.
+The University values safety and supporting a safe work environment.
+If you are injured while on the job, you are covered under the University Worker’s Compensation Insurance for medical and hospital expenses and payment of time lost from work for an extended disability, as provided under the Nebraska Worker’s Compensation Law.

 If you are injured on the job, first seek medical treatment, if required, then report all accidents to your supervisor and to the Human Resources department.
-An accident report is available in on the Doane College website at: http://www.doane.edu/About_Doane/Offices/human-resources/forms or in the Human Resources department.
+An accident report is available in on the Doane University website at: http://www.doane.edu/about-doane/offices/human-resources/forms or in the Human Resources department.
 Accident reports must be filed with the Human Resources department promptly.
 Failure to do so may result in loss of benefits.
-The College will investigate all worker’s compensation claims.
+The university will investigate all worker’s compensation claims.
+FMLA will run concurrently with workers compensation absences.